 ORIENTATIONS & CONSULTATIONS

 3D printing orientations are mandatory for everyone, including faculty, planning to use any 3D printing services.
-They will be held twice a day for the first three weeks of the semester, then on various days until the end of October.
-Students and faculty can sign up for 3D printing orientations via the LibCal appointment list or by clicking the “Mandatory Orientation” button on this webpage.
-Due to this high volume of orientations, we will not be holding class orientations for the semester.
+Students and faculty can sign up for 3D printing orientations via the LibCal orientation page or by clicking the “Mandatory Orientation” button on this webpage.
+Due to our new policy and orientation structure, we will no longer be holding class orientations.

 Before you can print on any of our printers, you must make a 3D printing consultation through the Reservations Patron Portal.
 You cannot make a consultation without having taken the 3D printing orientation first.

 The 3D Print Lab consists of a range of technological equipment, 3D scanners, haptic modeling devices and 3D printers.
 All 3D printing submissions must be done in person – email submissions will not be accepted.

 Please check that your .STL files are error-free (we may decline them if they are not).
 See our 3D Print Prep & Repair hub for help preparing and fixing your 3D files.
-Working knowledge of CAD & 3D rendering or manufacturing programs (i.e. Solidworks, Rhino, Maya, Cinema 4D) is strongly advised.
+Working knowledge of CAD & 3D rendering or manufacturing programs (i.e. Solidworks, Rhino, Maya, Cinema 4D) is mandatory.